 SwimAmerica is a National program that structures teaching in stages which builds confidence at each stage.
 When the Swim America participants recently gathered at the pool for their classes, I was ready for my assignment.
 I helped a young woman who had never learned how to swim.
 At the end of our sessions, she held her breath for 10 seconds while she flutter-kicked her way to the side of the pool.
 She smiled broadly at her accomplishment, and I smiled back.

 As I looked around the pool, in my neighboring lane was a situation similar to mine.
 A sturdy young man was being taught the fundamentals of swimming by a fantastic master swimmer.
 This individual had been one of the first members of the group to introduce himself to me when I joined the team.
-I had commented that the class was difficult for me as I am 71-years-old.
-He alleviated my concerns by telling me proudly that he was 80.

 Bill Meier and his team give so much to our community, to the master swimmers and those who are just learning.
 I believe as a result, lives will be saved, in and out of the water!